 - To see other recommendations, click the arrow in the Target Value field and select another recommendation.
 Once you select the other recommendation, the status automatically changes to Approved.

 - If you do not see the recommendation that you want, add your own by typing information into the field.
-The status automatically changes to Approved.
+Once you type at least 3 letters, you will see values from the target vocabulary that contain the letters that you typed.
+You must select a valid value from the target vocabulary.
+Once a value is selected, the status of the mapping entry automatically changes to Approved.

 - Repeat this process for each remaining "In Review" entry.